essobedo/light-control/README.md

 NB: What is described below as *tap* is actually a relatively slow click on a mobile device.
 This is needed to be able to simulate a double click or more on a mobile device since a double click is already used to zoom on a picture.

-* For a simple (left) click, simply *click or tap* (for mobile) on the screenshot.
+* For a simple (left) click, simply *click or tap* (for mobile) on the screen capture.
-* For a double click, simply *click twice or tap twice* on the screenshot.
+* For a double click, simply *click twice or tap twice* on the screen capture.
-* For a right click, check first the checkbox that has been added for this purpose then click or tap on the screenshot, the checkbox will be automatically unchecked once done.
+* For a right click, check first the checkbox that has been added for this purpose then click or tap on the screen capture, the checkbox will be automatically unchecked once done.

 In case you want to enter some content, simply enter the content in the input text that has been added for this purpose,